 - Correlation Coefficient = Sum Product / Square Root of (Sum Prices Squared

 Visit the following link to see all details on FastTrack dividend adjustments, including a dividend adjustment worksheet.

 We do not disclose the mathematics for this indicator.
 FTAlpha is the sole proprietary formula within FastTrack.

 FTAlpha combines correlation, risk, and return.
 The computations for the spreadsheet FTAlpha column compare an issue to the Low Risk Basis for the correlation portion of the computation.

 Maximum drawdown is the percentage loss from a ticker’s peak value to its lowest value, over a specified time period.

-In general, Max Drawdown will be highest for issues whose standard deviation is the highest.
+In general, Max Drawdown will be the highest for issues whose standard deviation is the highest.

 The gain or loss of a security/equity curve for a particular time period.

-( Price on last day- price on first day) / price on first day
+( Price on last day- price on the first day) / price on the first day

 All standard deviation in FastTrack and FT Cloud are the monthly deviations of the daily percentage returns.